-This document shows who are the owners of the property and confirms that there is a continuous chain of ownership over a period of 30 years.
-This verification is necessary in France and reassure buyers that their ownership rights would not be challenged.
+This document identifies the owners of the property and confirms a continuous chain of ownership over a period of 30 years.
+This check is necessary in France and ensures buyers that their ownership rights cannot be challenged.

 IDENTIFICATION OF THE PARTIES